-She stopped from thinking about him and moved her back to the wall.
+She stopped from thinking of his handsome appearance and moved her back to the wall.

-He headed toward the tub, and slammed the doors behind him when he did not find her there.
-He then approached the plentiful bed, fitting for royalty, and lowered himself on his knee.
+He headed toward the tub and slammed the doors behind him when he did not find her there.
+He then approached the massive bed, fitting for royalty, and lowered himself on his knee.
 Serena swore when he turned his attention to the closet.

 "Hiding in a closet?"
 He began his stride toward her.
 "I thought better of you."

 She held in her breath and watched as he opened the closet doors.
-The dresses slid apart.
+The dresses were pushed apart.
 She was found, but it did not matter.
 She had enough time to bask in her privacy and face reality.

 Looking up, she met his eye, and took in his handsome face.
 He moved the chest to a side, the barrier she had now gone.
-He then gave her a wicked smile, and cupped her chin when she stood up.
+He then gave her a wicked smile and cupped her chin when she rose on her feet.

 "Good morning.
 How was your night, love?"